Helping People Find More Healthful and Comfortable Ways

 The longer I practiced massage therapy, the more convinced I became that therapeutic massage was not the main arena I wanted to be working within, but instead, I wanted it to be one of a number of “tools” I use.

-Zero Balancing, fascial work, incorporating the full scope of Movement Education and Stress Reduction, and viewing the body as a moving, dynamic structure had become of greater import to me.
+Zero Balancing, fascial work, incorporating a fuller scope of Therapeutic Movement and Stress Reduction, and viewing the body as a moving, dynamic structure had become of greater import to me.

 Because of my experiences and my understanding of how the body responds/ learns/creates new habits, I wanted to offer my clients more than therapeutic massage and some stretches and exercises.
 (And yes, if a client wants to come see me “only “ for therapeutic bodywork, I am happy to see them for that.)